japleitez/peecko-api-doc/README.md

 ## Authenticating
 The SignIn service authenticates the user and returns a token.
-This token has to be sent in all subsequent calls to the API services as part of the HTTP Header:
+This token has to be sent in all subsequent calls to the API services as part of the HTTP headers:

 [ ] **Header**
 - key: Authorization